-35. Thus, the relative importance of trade relations involving the USSR may slightly decline in favour of increased trade between lesser-developed member states, although it may be questioned whether the planned increases will in fact be achieved.
-The USSR is to continue to provide the satellites with very substantial amounts of crude oil, iron ore and other basic materials required for their industrial development.
-The present dependence on raw materials from the USSR is probably not considered by either side to be a satisfactory solution in view of the USSR's own increasing demand for raw materials, and possibly the wish to increase exports of raw and basic materials to non-bloc countries.
-Nevertheless, the political advantages for the USSR of maintaining satellite dependence on her supplies will probably outweigh any economic inconveniences involved.
+Thus, the relative importance of trade relations involving the USSR may slightly decline in favour of increased trade between lesser-developed member states, although it may be questioned whether the planned increases will in fact be The USSR is to continue to provide the satellites with very substantial amounts of crude oil, iron ore and other basic materials required for their industrial development.
+The present dependence on raw materials from the USSR is probably not considered by either side to be a satisfactory solution in view of the USSR's own increasing demand for raw materials, and possibly the wish to increase exports of raw and basic materials to non-Nevertheless, the political advantages for the bloc countries.
+USSR of maintaining satellite dependence on her supplies will probably outweigh any economic inconveniences involved.

-DESER OF maintained probably outweigh any economic incomments is conducted mainly on a solutional basis, and each country seeks to balance bilaterally her exports and imports.
+36. Trade between COMECON members is conducted mainly on a bilateral basis, and each country seeks to balance bilaterally her exports and imports.
 Nevertheless, East Germany and Czechoslovakia regularly earn surpluses with the group as a whole, while Hungary barely breaks even, and Poland has in recent years been in deficit.
 Among the less-developed COMECON countries,